Repackaging an installation on a Hyper-V virtual machine

 5. Import results

-button to import the installation capture results, into the new Advanced Installer project.6.
-Customize the project
+Press the [ Import ] button to import the installation capture results, into the new Advanced Installer project.

-After importing the installation capture results, you should review the Advanced Installer project and adjust it to your new package deployment needs.
+Following the import of the installation capture results, you should revise the Advanced Installer project and make any necessary adjustments to meet your new package deployment requirements.